TechFems-projects-and-resources/github-actions-workshop/docs/05-deploying-to-an-environment.md

 - Hosting: “Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys”
 - “use an existing project” and choose the Firebase project you created in the previous step
 - agree with database.rules.json being created
-- choose "build" as the public directory
+- enter `build` as the public directory
-- select no to the question rewrite all the urls select no for all the other questions
+- select no to the question "Configure as a single-page app (rewrite all urls to /index.html)"
+- select no for all the other questions

 <img width="500" alt="image" src="https://github.com/caprosset/github-actions-repository/assets/12846321/fbea7d5c-c238-4679-aff1-1270c5d6beac">